Richard Osman's House of Games

-Richard Osman's House of Games is a British quiz show produced by Remarkable Television, a branch of Banijay (owners of Endemol Shine UK) for the BBC.
-The show is hosted by Richard Osman.
-It is played on a weekly basis, with four "celebrities" playing on five consecutive days to win daily prizes, and the weekly prize of being crowned as "House of Games" champion.
+Richard Osman's House of Games is a British quiz show hosted by Richard Osman and produced by Banijay UK Productions subsidiary Remarkable Entertainment for the BBC.
+The show is played on a weekly basis, with four celebrities playing on five consecutive days to win daily prizes, and the weekly prize of being crowned as "House of Games" champion.
 Points are accrued depending on where each celebrity finishes on each day and the points are doubled on Friday's show.
-During filming for series 6, Richard celebrated his (and the show's) 500th episode.